mSvcBench/muBench/Docker-README.md

 docker build -t msvcbench/mubench .
 ```

 Copy `.kube/config` into `/root/.kube/config` container folder to access Kubernetes cluster from the container.
+In case update the `server:` key with the correct IP address.
+Be careful to use the correct K8s dns service url in `Configs/K8sParameters.json`